rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 # Test Release

 For each application server one developer should perform a test.
+Provide a test plan sheet as a copy from [the template](https://docs.google.com/spreadsheets/d/1K9xRFix6NFjnFJDVailOYPTkzJyQCA9yIrFcyFtC3KE/edit#gid=1656336280).
 Download the release artifacts from http://stage.docs.camunda.org/enterprise/download/

 ### Standard Regression Test
 1. Download the release artifact from the enterprise download page